cossacklabs/acra/README.md

 This open source version of Acra is free to use.
 Please let us know in the [Issues](https://www.github.com/cossacklabs/acra/issues) if you stumble upon a bug, see a possible enhancement, or have a comment on security design.

-There’s [the Enterprise version of Acra](https://www.cossacklabs.com/acra/) available.
-It provides better performance, redunancy/load balancing, comes pre-configured with crypto-primitives of your choice (FIPS, GOST), integrates with key/secret management tools in your stack, and has plenty of utils and tools for your Ops and SREs to operate Acra conveniently – deployment automation, scaling, monitoring, and logging.
-[Talk to us](mailto:sales@cossacklabs.com) to get a full feature list and a quote.
+There are also [Pro and Enterprise versions of Acra](https://www.cossacklabs.com/acra/#pricing) available.
+Those versions provide better performance, redunancy/load balancing, come pre-configured with crypto-primitives of your choice (FIPS, GOST), integrate with key/secret management tools in your stack, and have plenty of utils and tools for your Ops and SREs to operate Acra conveniently – deployment automation, scaling, monitoring, and logging.
+[Talk to us](mailto:sales@cossacklabs.com) to get full feature lists and a quote.

 ## Security consulting